-Whole School Celebration of the word takes place at regular intervals throughout the school year, each class prepares a whole school mass (one per half term) planned with the support of the School Chaplain.
+Whole School Liturgy takes place at regular intervals throughout the school year, each class prepares a whole school mass (one per half term) planned with the support of the School Chaplain.

 Whole School Mass, also take place at Christmas, Easter, end of year and on Holy Days of Obligation.
 These take place in school or at the Parish church.
 Each class also joins the congregation at Parish daily mass, one per half term.